Baajike/Baajike/README.md

 ## Hi there 👋

 # 💫 About Me:
-- 🔭 I’m currently working on a Task Management API
+-  I’m currently working on a bunch of short projects
-- 🌱 I’m currently learning Data Science and Machine Learning
+-  I’m currently learning a lot about Claude code and Codex